top of page

 We don’t flush before the feed as it adds to the volume, and we only flush 20 mls after to clear the tube.
 Again it increases the volume of the feed which can overload the stomach.

 Until your child is on a full blended diet with all the vitamins and minerals necessary for healthy growth, give a good quality multivitamin and mineral supplement, appropriate for their age and weight.
 Simple ABIDEC is easy to obtain and in a liquid form.
 Additional supplements can still be given after full BD provided safe limits are kept.
 We give extra vitamin C as blending or storing may destroy this fragile vitamin.
+It's also advisable to give vitamin D in the darker months.

 The Importance of Water